AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Workspace AI Layer

-Notion AI — AI integrated directly into the documentation workspace.
-Use for SOP generation, content drafting, meeting note summarization, and Ask Notion queries across the knowledge base.
-Most valuable when Notion is already the primary documentation tool.
+Notion (Plus: $10/month, Business: $20/month), AI integrated directly into the documentation workspace.
+Best for SOP generation, content drafting, meeting note summarization, and Ask Notion queries across the knowledge base.
+The Business plan adds Notion Agent, AI Meeting Notes, and Enterprise Search.

 Automation + AI Integration Layer